temporalio/cli/temporalcli/commandsmd/commands.md

   Input value.
   Use JSON content or set --input-meta to override.
   Can't be combined with --input-file.
-  Can be passed multiple times.
+  Can be passed multiple times to pass multiple arguments.
 * `--input-file` (string[]) -
   A path or paths for input file(s).
   Use JSON content or set --input-meta to override.
   Can't be combined with --input.
-  Can be passed multiple times to concatenate the file contents.
+  Can be passed multiple times to pass multiple arguments.
 * `--input-meta` (string[]) -
-  Input payload metadata as a "KEY=VALUE" pair.
+  Input payload metadata as a `KEY=VALUE` pair.
   When the KEY is "encoding", this overrides the default ("json/plain").
   Can be passed multiple times.
 * `--input-base64` (bool) -